ntwiles/nala/README.md

 print input * 7;
 ```

+Note: Once functions are introduced, this keyword will be replaced with an inbuilt function: `readnum();`
 ## Arrays

 Arrays are in the process of being implemented.
 They will be able to be initialized with the following literal syntax: